graphhopper/graphhopper-navigation-example-legacy/README.md

 This project stands under the Apache License.

-It was originally based on the [Mapbox Sample App](https://github.com/mapbox/mapbox-navigation-android/tree/master/app), which is licensed under the [MIT](https://github.com/mapbox/mapbox-navigation-android/blob/master/LICENSE) license.
+It is a fork of the [Mapbox Sample App](https://github.com/mapbox/mapbox-navigation-android/tree/master/app), which is licensed under the [MIT](https://github.com/mapbox/mapbox-navigation-android/blob/master/LICENSE) license.

 ## Updating the developer-config file